JBTAdmin/_s/readme.txt

 3. Click Activate to use your new theme right away.
 4. In your admin panel, navigate to 'Appearance > Customize'.
 5. Change the logo, theme colors and other feature in customization.

-== License ==

-Gautam WordPress Theme, Copyright (C) 2021 iPowerUser.com.
-Gautam is distributed under the terms of the GNU GPL.

 == Frequently Asked Questions ==